 Popular Surgical Risk Prediction Models

 Several surgical risk-predicting models have been used in routine clinical practice.
 The present review does not aim to perform an extensive comparative analysis between them but to introduce those most commonly used.
 All available models were created and validated on a unique sample of patients, utilize different predictors, and intend to predict different outcomes, which complicates a direct comparison between them.
-It also should be remembered, that risk prediction systems refer to populations rather than individuals, meaning that an “individual risk” is a large statistical assumption.
+It also should be remembered, that the risk prediction system refers to populations rather than individuals, meaning that an “individual risk” is a large statistical assumption.

 American Society of Anesthesiology (ASA) risk assessment model (Table 1)

 ASA functional class is commonly believed to be one way to estimate surgical risk since anesthesia is an integral part of a surgical procedure.
 However, the main purpose of the ASA score is not to predict the outcome, since the score is semi-quantitative, quite subjective. and does not consider many important surgical risk factors.
 It is rather a convenient tool to estimate the amount of a patient’s physiological reserve before surgical treatment.
-ASA class may guide an additional preoperative testing.
-Patients with ASA class 3 or 4 may need anesthesia consult before surgery to plan for an appropriate anesthesia ahead.
-Based on the ASA score and comorbidities patients may also require evaluation by other specialists, such as internal medicine, cardiology, pulmonology, or infectious disease to better assess operative risk and suggest on preoperative evaluation and optimization.
+ASA class may guide additional preoperative testing.
+Patients with ASA class 3 or 4 may need anesthesia to consult before surgery to plan for appropriate anesthesia ahead.
+Based on the ASA score and comorbidities patients may also require evaluation by other specialists, such as internal medicine, cardiology, pulmonology, or infectious disease to better assess operative risk and suggest preoperative evaluation and optimization.

 All available operative risk prediction models can be separated into two groups: